-According to recently released information from the National Highway Traffic Safety Administration, buying a vehicle from the traditional Detroit Three automakers – General Motors, Ford and Chrysler – is not certainly a guarantee of buying most “American” vehicle in a given segment.
+According to information coming from the National Highway Traffic Safety Administration, the purchase of a vehicle from the traditional Detroit Three automakers – General Motors, Ford and Chrysler – doesn’t necessarily guarantee you the ownership of the most “American” vehicle in a given segment.

-Part 583 of the American Automobile Labeling Act (AALA), requires manufacturers to divulge the content levels on all new vehicles using a label with the U.S./Canada content percentage and related additional information must be displayed on these vehicles up to the time of first retail sale.
+Part 583 of the American Automobile Labeling Act (AALA) commends manufacturers to state the US content levels on all new cars – also using a label with the U.S./Canada content percentage and related additional information on display up to the time of its first retail sale.

-Using that information, buyers can figure out that while the Ford Taurus may seem like a great American purchase, it’s the Toyota Camry that takes the “most American” title with 75% of its parts coming from North America (the United States and Canada).
-The Taurus comes in only at 65%.
+Using that information, buyers can find that it’s not the Ford Taurus that’s the most American purchase, rather that honor going to the Toyota Camry.
+The Japanese model takes the “most American” title with 75% of its parts coming from North America (the United States and Canada).
+The Taurus on the other hand only has 65%.

-In fact, if you break the vehicles down by segments, GM takes the top honors in four (sports cars, large vans, crossovers and SUVs) and tied for a fifth (luxury cars), while Ford takes only the hybrid category.
-No Chrysler vehicles were listed for 2014, but its top 2013 vehicle was the Dodge Grand Caravan with 80%.
-The company’s lowest, not surprisingly, was the Fiat 500 with just 21%.
+In fact, braking down by vehicle segment, GM takes the top spot four times (sports cars, large vans, crossovers and SUVs) and ties for a fifth (luxury cars), while Ford takes only the hybrid category.
+No Chrysler vehicles were accounted for 2014, but its top 2013 vehicle was the Dodge Grand Caravan with 80%.
+The company’s lowest rated model was, not surprisingly, the Fiat 500 with just 21%.